Getting a COVID-19 vaccine should protect your child from getting seriously ill with COVID-19.

 These conditions are more likely to occur after the second dose and mostly happen within 14 days of getting the vaccine.

 2 European studies have estimated the risk of myocarditis, after the second dose of the vaccine:

 - 1 additional case for every 38,000 males aged 12 to 29 (within 7 days)

 - 1 additional case for every 17,500 males aged 16 to 24 (within 28 days)

 Early data from other countries shows myocarditis is less likely in those aged 12 to 15 than those aged 16 to 24.
-Data on children aged 5 to 11 is very limited so far.
+Myocarditis in children aged 5 to 11 year is very rare.

 You should know the signs to look out for in your child after vaccination.